Icon-Newsletter

 traffic laws in the philippines - anti-drunk and drugged driving act

 What's worse than distracted driving?
 Driving under the influence of alcohol or drugs.
-For instance, a truck driver in Cagayan de Oro killed at least seven people, including three children, in a drunk driving incident in 2017.[3]
+For instance, a truck driver in Koronadal City killed three motorists, all in their early to mid-twenties, in a drunk driving incident in 2023.[3]

 RA 10586 or the Anti-Drunk and Drugged Driving Act of 2013 is one of the most serious driving laws in the Philippines.
 Aside from the penalty fees, driving under the influence could lead to injury and even death of all parties involved—the driver, passengers, and pedestrians.